By using this site, you agree to the Privacy Policy and Terms of Use.

 • Future research should explore combination therapy, advanced-stage disease populations, and patient phenotyping to optimize therapeutic positioning in the IPF treatment landscape.

-• Regulatory decisions are forthcoming; approval would expand therapeutic options for a disease with limited medical treatments and poor median survival of 2–3 years.
+• Regulatory decisions are forthcoming; approval would expand therapeutic options for a disease with limited medical treatments.

 Frequently asked questions